carvel-dev/carvel/site/content/kapp-controller/docs/latest/app-spec.md

           name: secret-name
         # grab only portion of image (optional)
         subPath: inside-dir/dir2
+        # specifies a strategy to choose a tag (optional; v0.24.0+)
+        # if specified, do not include a tag in url key
+        tagSelection:
+          semver:
+            # list of semver constraints (required)
+            constraints: ">1.0.0 <3.0.0"
+            # by default prerelease versions are not included (optional; v0.24.0+)
+            prereleases:
+              # select prerelease versions that include given identifiers (optional; v0.24.0+)
+              identifiers: [beta, rc]

     # pulls imgpkg bundle from Docker/OCI registry (v0.17.0+)
     - imgpkgBundle: